THE BUTTERFLY PROJECT

 Our dad has been participating in the "Lap the Gats" bike race since its inception in 2014.
 The proceeds of this annual fundraising event go towards supporting Parkinson's research at the Ottawa Hospital - The Parkinson Research Consortium - under the auspice of Dr. David Grimes and Dr. Michael Schlossmacher.
 We decided to support our dad and the research endeavor by raising money with the sale of Rowan's butterfly tokens.
 To date we have raised over $25,000 dollars!

-In 2020, we will be continue our fundraising ventures with a trek to the top of Kilimanjaro, in honour of our grandfather and in support of The Rousseaux Lab at the University of Ottawa Brain and Mind Institute.
+In 2020, we will be continuing our fundraising ventures with a trek to the top of Kilimanjaro, in honour of our grandfather and in support of The Parkinsons Research Consortium and the University of Ottawa Brain and Mind Institute.

 READ MORE about "The Butterfly Project - Kilimanjaro 2020".